NikolaKostadinov/termal/README.md

 BB = bigbrother:start(Material).
 ```

 For simplisity we will simulate how the temperature of a beam evolves.
 Let's create a basis.
 It will begin in $x = -1$ and it will end in $x = 1$.
-We will use &\Delta x = 0.1&:
+We will use $\Delta x = 0.1$:

 ```erlang
 Start = -1,